mseaman6/RecommendMe-RRR/README.md

 ##Link to License for Code:
 This project has been licensed under the MIT open source license.
 Please view the LICENSE file for permissions related to this application.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-#next steps
--need redirects for submit/edit of recommendation to show page -check comments actions with add and delete for refreshing of comment list